 Ark/Curtain Opening: The individual will open/close the Ark/curtain when the Torah is taken out or returned.

 Hagbah: The individual that lifts the Torah during services.
-Individuals must be on an approved list to be Hagbah.
-A family member or friend may be Hagbah if approved by the Ritual Committee and/or Rabbi after demonstrating their proficiency.
+A family member or friend may be hagbah if approved by the Ritual Committee and/or Rabbi after demonstrating their proficiency.